welldigital/NHS-FHIR/README.md

 ```

 ## Services

+The client contains services which can be used to get the data you require.

 ### Patient Service

 The patient service contains methods for getting a patient from the PDS either using their NHS number or the `PatientSearchOptions`.